Dezen-freedom-block-by-block/smartdrive/README.md

 - --max_size: Size (in GB) of path to fill.
 - --port: Default remote api port (Defaults 8000).
 - --testnet: Use testnet or not.

-Note: There is no need to specify your IP address as the system will automatically obtain the public IP of the device on which the validator is running.

 ## Note
 - Make sure to serve and register the miner or the validator using the same key.